unipv-larl/llms-ag/README.md

 **Datasets**

-The Ancient Greek datasets were manually crafted and divided into:
+The Ancient Greek datasets, available in the 'AG Datasets' folder, were manually crafted and divided into:

 - a (roughly) monosemous dataset, collecting lemmas associated to just one meaning according to the LSJ lexicon (Liddel et al., 1996).
 - a (roughly) polysemous dataset, collecting lemmas associated to more than one meaning according to the LSJ lexicon (Liddel et al., 1996).

 An English baseline is included for comparison with a high-resource and modern language.
-The following datasets were manually created:
+The following datasets, available in the 'English baseline' folder, were manually created:

 - a (roughly) monosemous dataset, collecting translations of the AG dataset that are roughly monosemous English words.
 - a (roughly) polysemous dataset, collecting translations of the AG dataset that are mainly polysemous English words.